 Contractor: A person or a company that undertakes a contract to provide materials or labor to perform a service.

 Data: Element(s) of Information in the form of facts, such as numbers, words, names, or descriptions of things from which "understandable information" can be derived.

-High Risk Data: University Data that (i) could be exploited for criminal or nefarious purposes; (ii) that the University is obligated by state or federal statute or regulation to keep confidential; (iii) contractually obligated to keep confidential, or (iv) are critical to the University's operational performance and cannot be easily replaced.
+High Risk Data: University Data that (i) could be exploited for criminal or nefarious purposes; (ii) the University is obligated by state or federal statute or regulation to keep confidential; (iii) the University is contractually obligated to keep confidential, or (iv) are critical to the University's operational performance and cannot be easily replaced.
 The loss of Confidentiality, Integrity, or Availability of such Data would cause severe harm to individuals or the University operations, safety, finances and/or reputation if disclosed.